 Project leaders include Susan Colangelo, MFA, ‘83, president of the Stitchers with 30+ years of community arts experience and work with 5 school districts; Jamie K.P.
-Dennis, Stitchers music director and director of the Save Our Sons, Urban League of St. Louis, with over 22 years of professional music recording and performance experience and 7 years as a teaching artist.
+Dennis, Stitchers artist in residence is lead musician and director of the Save Our Sons, Urban League of St. Louis, with over 22 years of professional music recording and performance experience and 7 years as a teaching artist.

 For information and bookings email email@example.com.

 The following are excerpts of recent work on gun violence prevention. _____________________________________________________________